-Council internal capital resources employed amount to £15.636m, which relates to the Council's contribution to the funding gap in the Southern Link Road, the redevelopment of Clipstone Holding Centre, the purchase of the bins to provide the Glass Recycling service, Yorke Drive Pavilion, the Council's contribution to the works at Southwell Leisure Centre as described above and replacing parts of the Council's refuse fleet and other equipment.
+Council internal capital resources employed amount to £15.126m, which relates to the Council's contribution to the acquisition of the former Belvoir Iron Works, the redevelopment of Clipstone Holding Centre, Yorke Drive Pavilion, the remaining remedial works required at Southwell Leisure Centre and replacing parts of the Council's refuse fleet and other equipment.

-In 2023/24 Community Infrastructure Levy receipts will be used to finance the cost of £5.540m to improve the A1 overbridge at Fernwood.
+In 2025/26 to 2026/27 Community Infrastructure Levy receipts will be used to finance the cost of £5.5m to improve the A1 overbridge at Fernwood.
 This bridge is part of the highways mitigation work to deliver the expansion of Fernwood.

-Borrowing is the balancing figure for the capital expenditure at £23,785m.
-This type of financing, attracts a charge to revenue called the Minimum Revenue Provision (MRP) calculated using the asset life method as approved by Council within the Treasury Management Strategy each year.
+Borrowing is the balancing figure for the capital expenditure at £30.289m.
+This type of financing attracts a charge to revenue called the Minimum Revenue Provision (MRP) calculated using the asset life method as approved by Council within the Treasury Management Strategy each year.
 The current method approved is the asset life method.
 This apportions notional borrowing incurred over the life of the asset, which is in line with the timeline for receiving economic benefits generated by the asset.